DirectAI/DirectAI/README.md

 - Add image data that you're interested in running a classification model on to the `data` folder.
 - You can specify classes of interest via the command line (e.g. `-c dog -c cat`) or with a filepath that points to a json (e.g. `configs/classifier.json`).
 - Arguments:
     - `-d` or `--data_dir` specifies the "Directory for Input Data".
 It defaults to "data".
 We accept `.png` and `.jpg` image formats.
-We've added a few samples from [this dataset](https://universe.roboflow.com/roboflow-100/furniture-ngpea) to the folder already!
+We've added a few samples from [Pexels](https://www.pexels.com/) to the folder already!
     - `-r` or `--results_dir` specifies the "Directory for Results".
 It defaults to "results".
 We write `classification_results.json` to this directory.
 It specifies classification scores and ultimate class prediction for each input image.
     - `-f` or `--config_file_path` specifies the "File Path for Classifier Configuration".
 It defaults to "configs/classifier.json".
     - `-c` or `--classes` specifies the "List of Classes to Predict".
 If this is defined, it will replace the `config_file_path` argument.
 We expect each class to be of the form `-c {CLASS_NAME}`.